Summary

 - Unsweetened teething rusks or sugar-free teething biscuits – these can be given to infants over 6 months who have started eating solids.

-- Pain-relieving medications – paracetamol works well for children.
-Ibuprofen may also help, but it is not as well tolerated by children.
+- Pain-relieving medications – paracetamol works well for infants.
+Ibuprofen may also help, but it is not as well tolerated in infants.

 - Dry the drool – the skin around the mouth, particularly the chin area, can become irritated.
 Gently wipe this away with a soft cloth throughout the day.